PedroLander/PedroLander/README.md

 - 👀 I’m interested in Technology and Innovation, Synthetic Biology, Artificial Intelligence, Brain-machine Interfaces, Biomedicine,...
 - 🌱 I currently work at a research centre and I'm independently learning Rust.
 - 💞️ Looking forward to collaborate in developing game-changing biotech tools.
-- 📫 How to reach me: mail me at pedro.f.r.91@hotmail.com

 - 🗣 ES | EN | IT

 <h3 align="center"> Languages</h3>